Vyral/base-template/_posts/2019-04-01-some-interesting-statistics-about-our-current-market.md

 Overall, we’re seeing a good, strong recovery in the market, and families are setting some outstanding goals and objectives for the future.

-If you’re thinking of selling a home this year, know that the market is ripe for sellers, and we’d love to help you.
+If you’re thinking of selling a home this year, know that the market is ripe for sellers and we’d love to help you.
 Just reach out to us, and we can help you sell your home quickly and for top dollar.
 We hope to hear from you soon!